 The Anti-Corruption Network (ACN) is a regional outreach programme of the OECD Working Group on Bribery.

 The ACN is open to countries in Eastern Europe and Central Asia.
 The main counterparts are the national governments and anti-corruption authorities of the participating countries.
-Civil society, business sector, international organisations and international financial institutions, as well as other countries take an active part in the ACN (see Participating Countries and Organisations).
+Civil society, business sector, international organisations and international financial institutions, as well as other countries take an active part in the ACN .

 The ACN was established in 1998.
 Its main objective is to support its member countries in their efforts to prevent and fight corruption.
 It provides a regional forum for the promotion of anti-corruption activities, exchange of information, elaboration of best practices and donor coordination.The ACN operates through general meetings and conferences, sub-regional initiatives and thematic projects.

-The objective of the ACN Work Programme in 2013-2015 is to continue to suppport ACN countries in their anti-corruption reform efforts, in particular practical implementation of anti-corruption measures and effective enforcement of anti-corruption laws.
-The ACN Steering Group approved this Work programme at its 14th Steering Group meeting on 11 December 2012.
+Programme of work - The ACN supports participating countries in their anti-corruption reform efforts, in particular the practical implementation of anti-corruption measures and effective enforcement of anti-corruption laws.
+The current programme of work was approved at the 14th ACN Steering Group meeting on 11 December 2012.

-The ACN Steering Group is comprised of the National Coordinators from ACN countries, as well as representatives from partner organisations and countries.
-It guides the Secretariat in the development, implementation and assessment of the ACN Work Programme.
+Steering Group - The Steering Group is comprised of the National Coordinators from ACN countries, as well as representatives from partner organisations and countries.
+It guides the Secretariat in the development, implementation and assessment of the ACN programme of work.
 The Steering Group meetings also provide a platform to debate regional anti-corruption issues, to promote good practice in anti-corruption reforms in the region and to support the implementation of the UNCAC.